 The front relief on the installation depicts two scenes from Mozart’s opera, Don Giovanni.
 The rear shows him as a young child performing with his father and sister, based on a watercolour by Louis de Carmontelle.

-At the right time of year, a perfect bed of flowers spells out a treble clef on the ground in front of the statue.
+At the right time of year, a perfect bed of flowers spells out a treble clef on the ground in front of the statue:

 How to get to the Mozart monument

-The monument sits just inside the Burggarten entrance that leads off the great Ring boulevard, so you can see it as you drive (or ride) past.
+The monument is just inside the Burggarten entrance that leads off the great Ring boulevard, so you can see it as you drive (or ride) past.
 You might also spot in on TV: it appeared, for example, in an episode of the period detective series, Vienna Blood.

 Subway: take the U2 line to the Museumsquartier station.